sherotree/purpur-design/2024/logo-hunter/README.md

 2. Input keyword to search for the app logo
 3. Drag and drop the logo to the Figma canvas
 4. The plugin will download the logo to your Figma file

-## Support/Community

-Need help?
-Join us on our [Discord community](https://discord.com/invite/hGW94f7xCv) and discuss with one of our team members.